vitorfs/bootcamp/README.rst

 :License: MIT

-Bootcamp is an open source **enterprise social network** of open purpose, on which you can build for your own ends.
+Bootcamp is an open source **social network** of open purpose, on which you can build for your own ends.

 The project has four basic apps:

-* News (A Twitter-like microblog)
+* Feed (A Twitter-like microblog)
 * Articles (A collaborative blog)
 * Question & Answers (A Stack Overflow-like platform)
 * Messenger (A basic chat-a-like tool for asynchronous communication.)
+* Network of people registered, in which you can add, follow or remove friends.

 Technology Stack
 ----------------